 - In a large saucepan, bring sugar, water, lemon juice and cinnamon sticks to a boil.
 Reduce heat; simmer, uncovered, 20 minutes.
 Let cool.
 Discard cinnamon sticks.

 - Preheat oven to 350°.
 In a large bowl, combine walnuts and extract.
 Stir in 2 cups syrup.
 Place one sheet of phyllo dough on a work surface; brush with butter.
 Layer with an additional phyllo sheet, brush with butter.
 (Keep remaining phyllo covered with plastic wrap and a damp towel to prevent it from drying out.)

 - Place about 2 tablespoons walnut mixture along one short side; fold sides of phyllo over filling.
 Roll up tightly, pressing edges to seal.
 Repeat with remaining phyllo dough, butter and walnut mixture.
 Place 2 in. apart on ungreased 15x10x1-in. baking pans; brush tops with butter.
 Bake 15-20 minutes or until golden brown.

-Originally published as Baklava Pastry Rolls in Taste of Home's Holiday & Celebrations Cookbook Annual 2014
+Originally published as Chocolate Baklava in Holiday & Celebrations Cookbook 2014

 Follow along as we show you how to make these fantastic recipes from our archive.